-Having a newborn can be so overwhelming, you are probably running on a few broken hours sleep & have no idea when you are going to get a proper sleep.
+Having a newborn can be so overwhelming, you are probably running on a few broken hours sleep and have no idea when you are going to get a proper sleep.
 Even the thought of sleep deprivation can leave you feeling a total utter mess.

 Don’t obsess over babies sleep

 The more you obsess about baby not sleeping the worse it can feel, believe me I have been there.
-The charts, the research & advice from people is so overwhelming.
+The charts, the research and advice from people is so overwhelming.
 The best advice i can give you is to listen with intent to your babies cues, learn to get in sync with what baby is trying to tell you.